 How to Make Sure Your Pets Will Be Cared for When You Pass

 A pet trust is perhaps the single most useful and effective pet planning tool available today.
-As with other types of trust, you can think of a pet trust almost as a kind of company that exists for one specific purpose: to pay for the needs of your pet.
+As with other types of trust, you can think of a pet trust almost as a kind of company that exists for one specific purpose: to pay for the needs of your pet, from essentials like food and veterinary care to creature comforts like chew toys and warming vests.

 Creating and using a pet trust is not difficult.
 You can even set it up fairly quickly through Trust & Will.
 Though there are different requirements depending on your state, there are several things you’ll have to address to ensure your trust is effective.